Minimax Statistical Estimation under Wasserstein Contamination: Introduction

-\item As a highlight, we show that for a squared error loss, the sample mean and least squares estimator are \emph{exactly minimax optimal} for location estimation and prediction in linear regression respectively, regardless of the perturbation level $\ep$.
-This presents an intriguing contrast with robustness in the Huber $\ep$-contamination model: if each observation is perturbed a bit, we may not be able to do better than using classical averaging-based estimators.
+These results present an intriguing contrast with robustness in the Huber contamination model: if each observation is perturbed a bit, we may not be able to do much better than using classical averaging-based estimators.

-\item As another highlight, in the lower bound for the uniform location estimation under independent distribution shift, we introduce a novel proof technique of smoothing the boundaries of the uniform distribution with a symmetric kernel function supported on the real line.
-The distribution shift problem is at least as hard as estimating the location in this new location family, and we may apply the Cram\'er-Rao lower bound \citep{lehmann1998theory} for the risk.
-This is an example where a popular theoretical tool in the area, the modulus of continuity, does not lead to optimal results.

-\item We develop a general set of tools for constructing lower bounds on the minimax risk under general forms of distribution shift.
-These extend some of the most popular classical tools for minimax lower bounds (least favorable sequences of priors, Le Cam's method, the modulus of continuity, Fano's method, and Assouad's method), see Sections \ref{sec: bayes} and \ref{sec: minimax lb tools}.
-We use some of our new tools in our examples, but they may also be of broader interest.